developik-um/developik-um.github.io/README.md

     - Markdown is better than a word processor because the style could be kept when moving from one editor to another.
 And the document will look the same on all editors that support FGM (Flavour Github Markdown).
 - "Why is my resume not showing up?"
     - There are several possible reasons, but I would recommend uninstalling all software that was installed during this tutorial and trying to start from the beginning of the tutorial again.
-- "Why markdown styling hasn't been applied?"
+- "Why markdown styling is not showing correctly?"
     - Try to look for any extra spaces or invisible characters in your markdown file which might disrupt the look of a specific line or a paragraph.